MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 ### Local security subsystem errors

 These error refers to a consistent authentication issue that's related to the unresponsive LSASS.
-For more information, see [Troubleshoot LSASS errors with SQL Server authentication](local-security-subsystem-errors.md).
+For more information, see [Local security subsystem errors in SQL Server](local-security-subsystem-errors.md).

 ### Windows user profile can't be loaded in SQL Server